LoonyPandora/Dancer-Plugin-Passphrase/README.markdown

 a system that has little real security.

-This plugin provides a simple way of managing that complexity, allowing developers to follow best crypto practice without having to become a cryptography expert.
+This plugin provides a simple way of managing that complexity, allowing developers to follow crypto best practice without having to become an expert.

-See the cookbook for some ideas on how to to move from older schemes.

 ## Rationale